Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 April 2020

 vs. campaign manager Brad Parscale.
-For: Reportedly threatened to sue his campaign manager over bad poll numbers.
+For: Trump reportedly threatened to sue his campaign manager over bad poll numbers.
 No lawsuit filed.

 vs. China.
-For: Damages from the coronavirus pandemic.
+For: Damages related to the coronavirus pandemic.
 No lawsuit filed.

 June 2020

 vs. Priorities USA.
-For: Creating ad attacking Trump on the response.
+For: Creating an ad attacking Trump on the coronavirus response.
 A lawsuit was filed.

 August 2020